mad5/KIDesktop/README.md

 A pi-driven Kids-Desktop for safe internet- and application-usage

-# Install
+# install

-	sudo apt-get install wmctrl php5 chromium-browser
+	sudo apt-get install wmctrl xdotool php5chromium-browser
 	git clone https://github.com/mad5/Kidesktop.git
 	cd Kidesktop

+# run for testing

 	./run

+# run at boottime

+rename config.json.dist to config.json and edit.
+Set hostname to your __Kideskadm__-installation.
+Set your devicekey.
+This is generated within __Kideskadm__.
+Add allowed hosts.
+The host where your __Kideskadm__ is installed must set in here.

+edit ~/.config/,xsession/LXDE.pi/autostart and add at the end

+	@/home/pi/Kidesktop/run full

-# Other libraries and sources used
+# other libraries and sources used

 __Ventus WM__
 A window manager written in Javascript, HTML5 and CSS3.